-When Wayne Scholljegerdes started farming in 2013, due to the wet spring he was forced to take preventative plant like many farmers that year.
+When Wayne Scholljegerdes started farming in 2013, like many farmers he was forced to take prevented plant due to the wet spring.
 Prevented planting provisions in insurance policies can provide coverage when extreme weather prevents expected plantings.
-With no spring planting, Wayne decided to try planting cereal rye cover crops that fall.
-Since then, cover crops have been part of his crop rotation.
+With no crop planted that spring, Wayne decided to try his hand in the fall with cereal rye cover crops.
+Cover crops have been part of his crop rotation ever since.

-He saw the benefits in the first year of having year-round coverage on his soil and has since expanded his soil health practices, including:
+Wayne saw the benefits of having year-round coverage on his soil and has since expanded his soil health practices, including:

 - Integrating cover crops on all his acres.
 He started with cereal rye but has diversified the species, with about five-to-seven species planted each year now.